ThatGuyJamal/convex-typegen/readme.md

 *Change to the latest version if needed*

-## Create a `convex` directory
+## Create a build script

-Create a `build.rs` file in your project root with the following contents:
+Create a `build.rs`` file in your project root with the following contents:

 ```rust
 use convex_typegen::generate_convex_types;